 And share funeral, financial, medical, and legal preferences with your loved ones instantly.

 It’s not easy to convey how you feel online, especially to your entire friend list.
-Use these tips and messages to help you get it right.
+Use the tips and messages below to help you get it right.

 1. Don’t feel the need to respond to messages of sympathy immediately.